 So you're invited over to someone's home to celebrate Chinese New Year.
-Either on the mainland or in Berlin, Chinese and non-Chinese will be celebrating the Lunar New Year.
 And why not?
 Plenty of Western holidays (Christmas, Valentine's Day) are exported, why not have fun with Chinese New Year wherever you are.
 It's a great excuse for a party.

 What Is Traditional?

-There don't seem to be any fixed traditional items that you should or would be expected to bring (unless there are kids involved, see "Hong Bao" below).
+There don't seem to be any fixed traditional items that you should or would be expected to bring (unless there are kids involved, as with "Hong Bao").
 The main idea about Chinese New Year in Mainland China is about getting together with family.
 It's like Thanksgiving in the US or Christmas in Europe.
 You travel long distances to overeat, over-drink, stay up too late, argue with your parents, etc. It's a worldwide routine.

 What to Bring Your Hosts